QuanEstimation/QuanEstimation/docs/src/developers.md

 ### **Prof. Rafał Demkowicz-Dobrzański**
 **University of Warsaw**
 **Email:** <Rafal.Demkowicz-Dobrzanski@fuw.edu.pl>
-**Biography:** Dr. Demkowicz-Dobrzański is an associate professor at the Faculty of Physics, University of Warsaw.
+**Biography:** Prof. Demkowicz-Dobrzański is a faculty at the Faculty of Physics, University of Warsaw.
 He is a theorist actively working in the field of quantum metrology, who developed methods to identify fundamental limits in quantum metrology in presence of decoherence.